|Copyright © 2005– by|

 Opera Mate - the checkmate takes its name from the game Paul Morphy won against Duke Karl of Brunswick and Count Isouard, played at the Paris Opera in 1858.
 A king on the back rank is attacked by a rook protected by a bishop.
 A pawn (or piece) the same color as the king blocks the only flight square.

-opposite-colored bishops - the situation where one side has a light-square bishop, the other side a dark-square bishop, or vice-versa.
+opposite-colored bishops - a situation due to exchanges where one side has a light-square bishop, the other side a dark-square bishop, or vice-versa.
 In the middlegame, opposite-colored bishops may provide attacking chances due to a weak-square complex (absence of the bishop that controlled those squares.)
-In a standard bishop and pawn ending, however, opposite-colored bishops are notoriously drawish.
+In a standard bishop and pawn ending, however, opposite-colored bishops are notoriously drawish (see "weak square complex".)

 opposition and "the opposition" - When the two kings are directly opposed on a file, rank or diagonal with the required one empty square between them, they are said to be in direct opposition.
 The king whose turn it is to move loses the opposition, i.e., must give up control of one or more squares to the opposing king.
 Obtaining the opposition is the key to the basic checkmates and most K+P endgames (see also triangulation, corresponding squares, distant opposition, zugzwang.)